Your cookie preferences

 Which areas in the UK have the cheapest energy?

-Yorkshire and the Northern regions have some of the lowest energy costs on average as of January 2024.
+The Eastern and East Midlands regions have some of the lowest energy costs on average as of October 2024.

 What can I do about energy prices in my region?